danielhorengreenford/climate-tests/README.md

 If you use this code, please cite:

 Horen Greenford, D., Lesk, C., Barnes, A., Wakefield, J.R., Lloyd, S. & Matthews, H.D.
 (2026).
-Climate testing fossil fuel extraction: A framework applied to UK oil and gas. *in rev.*.
-[DOI: PLACEHOLDER]
+Climate testing fossil fuel extraction: A framework applied to UK oil and gas. *in rev.*. https://dx.doi.org/10.21203/rs.3.rs-9546305/v1

 ---